 One of the most underappreciated fly tying materials, starling is fabulous for soft hackle flies.
 Small, dark and iridescent, something about these feathers really attracts fish.

-The brown skins are bleached but end up looking as if they were dyed brown.
-There are lots of feathers that are just the right size and color for a size 14 Ishigaki Fly.
-Because starlings have lots of small to very small to impossible-to-tie-they're-so-small feathers, you could tie Ishigaki midges if you wanted to.
-I like soft hackled flies and believe the brown starling Ishigaki Flies are going to prove to be just deadly.
+There are lots of feathers that are just the right size and color for a size 14 Stewart Black Spider.
+Because starlings have lots of small to very small to impossible-to-tie-they're-so-small feathers, you could tie size 26 spiders if you wanted to.

 Because of government restrictions, I cannot export starling skins.

 Natural only.
 The herl from the stick is much better than in the packages of strung herl.
 You really won't believe the difference.
 Even just a little peacock herl will give your Sakasa Kebari an iridescent "hot spot" thorax.